brex-corndel/cx-demo/README.md

 testing with ngrok
-issues with interface with Jenkins
+Added ngrok interface to automate build with Jenkins